raiffaza/UNDERSTANDING-DEVELOPER-CONTRIBUTIONS-IN-OPEN-SOURCE-SOFTWARE-PROJECTS-AN-EMPIRICAL-ANALYSIS-ACROSS/README.md

 * Refining the phrasing for better readability.

 Files:
-Dataset.txt: Main dataset for the analysis.
+Dataset.txt: RQ 1 and RQ 2 on Gdrive.
 Download here.

 RQ1.rar: Data for Research Question 1.